Dead245/Scrapyard-Modjam2026/README.md

 - Scrap Metal Panel - Flat
 - Scrap Metal Fragment

-1 new Biome (Accessible from the Scrapyard Portal Fragment)
+**1 new Biome** (Accessible from the Scrapyard Portal Fragment)
   <img width="2560" height="1377" alt="Hytale2026-02-02_22-44-33" src="https://github.com/user-attachments/assets/3ceef82f-7366-4cde-9ed1-32798d233229" />

 ## Gameplay:

+Craft yourself a new Portal Fragment at the Arcanist's Bench!

-Obtain Scrap Metal Fragments from harvesting new blocks found in the Scrapyard world, OR find loot in a few different structures.
+You have 7 minutes.
+Obtain Scrap Metal Fragments and Iron Ingots from harvesting new blocks found only in the Scrapyard world, OR find new loot in a few different structures.

+If you cannot find the new items in loot chests, then you can craft them with Scrap Metal Fragments!

 <img width="2560" height="1377" alt="Hytale2026-02-02_22-45-48" src="https://github.com/user-attachments/assets/ff1db711-3de7-4f78-983e-1c663f9601d4" />
 Find some chests in a large wooden crate...